 - How to use cPanel’s File Manager to transfer files between your computer and your server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform manual backups, then consider getting assistance from a WordPress professional, or use a backup plugin.
+If you don’t want to back up your data manually, then consider getting help from a WordPress professional, or use a WordPress backup plugin.

 You can learn more about a WordPress backup plugin that can automate your backup process here: